ibm-cloud-docs/data-virtualization/about.md

 {: #plans_cfgs} -->
 <!--
-You can choose a Data Virtualization plan that is configured and optimized for the work that you need to do:
+You can choose a {{site.data.keyword.dv_short}} plan that is configured and optimized for the work that you need to do:
 {: shortdesc}

    * A Flex plan (recommended) in which you can independently scale RAM, storage, and compute resources